 Besides athletes, why do people need all that potassium?
 Aside from preventing muscle cramps, potassium has a slew of other health benefits for the body and mind.
 The Linus Pauling Institute Micronutrient Information Center for Optimum Health cites several studies that associate increased potassium intake with decreased risk of stroke, higher bone density in premenopausal, perimenopausal, postmenopausal women and elderly men, the prevention of kidney stones and the lowering of blood pressure.

-- contains more electrolytes than most sports drink
+• contains more electrolytes than most sports drinks

 Other recent studies explore the relationship of potassium and the brain.
 Can potassium compete with Prozac?
 Yes, potassium has been shown to help with PMS and mood disorders with symptoms such as irritability, fatigue and confusion.
 Depression, for instance, can result in potassium deficiency and acute anxiety.
 So, is a serving of coconut juice the answer to all of our ailments?
 Certainly not, and, as with most natural remedies, the FDA is far from supporting any health claims.